arcsight-unofficial/arcsight-logger-api-documentation/source/index.html.md

 Welcome to the unofficial API documentation for the Microfocus ArcSight Logger.
 This document describes all API endpoints available to users of the ArcSight Logger product.

-The API itself supports only actions related to generating searches and retrieving it's results, and will only cover the endpoints available to the RESTful API.
+The API itself supports only actions related to generating searches and retrieving it's results.

-# Mandatory legal part
-All mentions of Microfocus, ArcSight and Logger is trademarked to Microfocus, this documentation is a collected source of educational material, any usage of products mentioned in this documentation requires a commercial license with MicroFocus or any of it's partners.

-The documentation or associated open source software is not in any way part of the official documentation provided by Micro Focus and therefore not included in any support contract.
-It does not represent or try to imitate any products or services offered by Microfocus.

-The documentation is provided "as-is" and can be changed or updated at any time, keeping it up to date for all versions is done by "best-effort".

-While i do my best to keep this as updated as possible, there might be cases in which i am unable to do so, but anyone is allowed to fork, change or contribute to this project in any way they see fit.

-Any other legal parts is covered in the LICENSE file and it's associated links.
+Only endpoints available in the RESTful API will be covered.

 # Authentication

 To communicate with the API you need to include a so called API Token, this token is given to you after posting your username and password to the [login](#login) API endpoint.
-All further references to authToken during this documentation is related to that.
+All further references to `authToken` or `user_session_id` during this documentation is related to that.

-Please remember that all searches are related to your API token, this means that if your session times out due to inactivity, your search is lost, as logging in again will give you a new token.
+Please remember that all searches are related to your API token, this means that if your session times out due to inactivity, your [search](#search) and it's relevant data is lost.
+To retrieve it a new [search](#search) will have to be made.

-After finalizing your actions, please remember to always [logout](#logout)
+After finalizing your actions, please remember to always [logout](#logout) to prevent a flood of inactive usersessions.

 <aside class="notice">
-Make sure to replace <code>authToken</code> with the authToken returned in the login response for all other API calls.
+Make sure to replace <code>authToken</code> or <code>user_session_id</code> with the authToken returned in the login response for all other API calls.
 </aside>

 # LoginService